 - Explore other airbag malfunction cases to see if there is a worrisome trend against a specific manufacturer

 Why Speak to an Arkansas Car Accident Attorney?

 Product liability cases are difficult and require a legal professional with specific knowledge and experience in this area of law.
 While your attorney explores a lawsuit against the manufacturer, you may also find you can collect damages from the “at fault” driver as well.
 Your attorney will need to examine all angles of your accident to build the best case for maximum compensation.

 Speaking to an experienced Arkansas car accident attorney at Rainwater, Holt & Sexton is the first step towards putting your life back together again.
 We can help you hold irresponsible manufacturers accountable for the harm they’ve caused.

 Being involved in an auto accident is terrifying and can cause significant financial burdens to you and your family.
 Arkansas law allows accident victims to collect specific types of compensation after an accident and contacting an experienced attorney can help.

-With five offices in Arkansas—Little Rock, Fayetteville, Conway, Bryant, and Hot Springs—our accident lawyers are easily accessible from the moment you are injured.
-Fill out a free contact request form, which only takes a minute, or simply dial (800) 767-4815 and tell us your story.
+With seven offices conveniently located throughout Arkansas and Tennessee—Little Rock, Springdale, Conway, Hot Springs, Jacksonville, Bryant, and Memphis—our accident lawyers are easily accessible from the moment you are injured.
+Fill out a free contact request form, which only takes a minute, or simply dial (800) 434-4800 and tell us your story.